Leone Sinigaglia: Musical works

 In the ten years that followed his return to Turin in 1901, Sinigaglia transcribed an enormous amount of popular song from the oral tradition, largely collected on the hills of Cavoretto.
 Many of these were arranged for singer and pianoforte in a style that is reminiscent of the German songs of the late 19th century: they include a set of twelve Old popular songs of Piedmont (published initially in Leipzig by Breitkopf & Härtel, 1914; a third and fourth edition were published in 1921, and a fifth and sixth in 1927).
 As well as this collection, for which Sinigaglia's name is still remembered, his other compositions of the same period show a deep love for the musical spirit of his native region, for example in the two Piedmontese Dances opus 31 (1905) and the Suite for orchestra "Piemonte" (1909).
 Both of these are closely identified with the name of Arturo Toscanini, who performed them frequently.

 It was not only ethnically-inspired works that resulted from these happy years: the overture to The Chiozzotte Quarrels (1907), as well as the Piedmontese works, were directed by conductors of the calibre of Wilhelm Furtwängler and John Barbirolli.
 Toscanini included the music in broadcast concerts by the NBC Symphony Orchestra.
 Among his chamber works that are still remembered are the two sonatas, opus 41 for cello and pianoforte, and opus 44 for violin and pianoforte.

 Mountaineering

 Sinigaglia was a keen mountain climber in his youth, amassing an impressive catalogue of ascents in the Dolomites.
 He has been described as "the first great Italian climber in the Dolomites".
-Two of his most famous climbs were first ascents on Croda da Lago and Monte Cristallo.
+Two of his most famous climbs were first ascents of Cima Ambrizzola and Monte Cristallo.
 His book, Climbing reminiscences of the Dolomites, was published in English in 1898, shortly after the Italian edition, and is still regarded as a classic of climbing literature.